alexjmanlove/classifier-feature-importance/README.md

 ## Overview

+The idea behind this notebook is to explore a concept that came to me while studying SHAP values.
-The idea of this notebook is to explore ways to evaluate the significance of predictors/features in a binary classification problem.
+The aim is to evaluate the significance of predictors/features in a binary classification problem.

 To do this, we take inspiration from SHAP and consider how a given model evaluation metric changes with the addition/removal of each predictor X_i.
 In this way we can seek to quantify the contribution of X_i to the model metric.
 In this example we will consider AUC as the metric of interest, however Precision, Recall and other metrics are equally viable.